PINPODEV/time-slots-finder/CONTRIBUTING.md

 ## Do you have questions about the source code?

-- Ask any question about how to use Time Slots Finder by [opening an issue](https://github.com/PINPODEV/time-slots-finder/issues/new).
+- Ask any question on how to use Time Slots Finder by [opening an issue](https://github.com/PINPODEV/time-slots-finder/issues/new).

-- If the documentation lack of clarity, you can open a Pull Request to suggest an improvement of the [README.md](https://github.com/PINPODEV/time-slots-finder/blob/main/README.md).
+- If the documentation lack of clarity, you can open a Pull Request to suggest any improvement of the [README.md](https://github.com/PINPODEV/time-slots-finder/blob/main/README.md).

 Thanks for your interest and your contribution!